 Both the NPEL and Park Residents are proud of the unique environment and community spirit.
 We ask residents to play their part in keeping the Park a pleasant place to live by being considerate to neighbours, such as:

 Residents are encouraged to call the Police on 101 or login to this website to report non-urgent issues such as anti-social behaviour, noise nuisance, etc.

 - Avoid creating excessive noise, especially between the hours of 11pm and 7am.
 The Park is a peaceful area and loud music, revving of engines, shouting in the street late at night causes a nuisance

 - Parking etiquette – please don’t park vehicles outside your neighbour’s property, and allow reasonable distance between cars so that vehicles can be removed and parked easily but without excessive space in between

 - Do not let wheelie bins overflow, and remove them from the pavement when they have been emptied

 - If residents are considering doing anything that may affect neighbours, such as having a party, bonfire, etc, please let your neighbours know beforehand

 - Dog walkers are reminded to clean up after their dog and that they are not allowed to bring dogs into the communal green spaces of Newcastle Circus and Lincoln Circus.
-The green behind the Estate Office on Peveril Drive is available for careful use by Park residents with dogs, subject to owners cleaning up after their dogs, respecting the lawns and plants and being mindful of other users of this green speace.
-Please respect the rights of your fellow residents to have a clean environment for adults to enjoy and in which children can play safely.
+The green behind the Estate Office on Peveril Drive is available for careful use by Park residents with dogs.
+More information is on our Green Spaces page.